Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20210430_ampc_relnotes.md

 The Axway Central CLI includes the following enhancements:

 * When installing the agents, you can now select the name of your agent you want to appear in the Topology view.
-* Environment and API Services can now be segmented by team.
-As soon as ownership is assigned to a team, only members of the team can manage the environment and the API Service attached to it.
+* Environment and API services can now be segmented by team.
+As soon as ownership is assigned to a team, only members of the team can manage the environment and the API service attached to it.
 Refer to [Assign an environment owner](/docs/connect_manage_environ//manage_environments_ownership).

 ### Amplify Central WebUI